Galile-Vincent/ClassSchedule/README.md

 ## Overview

-This repository contains scripts to generate and manage your weekly and daily class schedules using Scriptable, an iOS app that allows you to automate tasks on your iPhone or iPad.
+This repository contains scripts show your weekly class schedules using Scriptable, an iOS app that allows you to automate tasks on your iPhone or iPad.

 ## How to Use